Coastal engineering: Sustainability and soft engineering

 Another relevant aspect that coastal engineers need to plan for is the effect of climate change whether that be from water levels rising or temperature changes in the water.
 Climate change provokes many unknowns for engineers to navigate.
 Scientists (Karvetski, Lambert, Keisler, and Linkov) recognized and developed a methodology that coastal engineers can use to identify different scenarios and how to approach climate change problems through an economical, engineering, and ethical way.
 This methodology considers the problem at hand such as sea-level rising or influx of storm frequency and analyzes a solution that considers the different stakeholders.
 This decision analysis finds many strategies for coastal engineers to make informed decisions on what infrastructure to implement.

 Another group formulated a strategy that combines nature conservation and coastal management.
 This strategy consisted of examples of creating marshes that disperse wave energy, while also providing ecosystems for coastal wildlife.
-Another concept this group discussed was that coral reefs are natural breakwaters that are slowly being destroyed due ocean acidification from climate change.
+Another concept this group discussed was that coral reefs are natural breakwaters that are slowly being destroyed due to ocean acidification from climate change.
 Natural and artificial reefs can be used to lower wave height on an average of 70% reducing the wave energy dispersed onshore.